 Ready for a Rebrand?

 If you find yourself cringing when looking at your old school brochure, dealing with internal confusion about the trajectory of the brand or apologizing for the outdated state of your website, you may be ready for an upgrade.
 Perhaps the look needs to be modernized to bring it into this century.
-Or, maybe your mission, vision and offerings have shifted over time and your communication strategy requires clarity.
+Or, maybe you need to find a custom business uniforms supplier to provide new uniforms for your employees.

 While a new brand requires an investment of time and money, the short- and long-term gains far outweigh dollars spent.
 In Part I of this three-part series, we’ll dive into the quick-hitting impact a rebrand has on your bottom line.

 1. Engaging company culture & improved recruitment efforts

 Your brand doesn’t only exist within the mind of your customers.
 It affects your employees and company morale, too, and plays an important role in managing expectations for new and current team members.
 In fact, one article states that 49% of companies link good employee engagement to good branding, which is higher than other signs like quality of hire (47%).
 It goes on to state that “Good employer branding eventually becomes good employee engagement.”
 Thus, an investment in one supports the other.

 Beyond engagement, good branding can support recruitment efforts and turnover reduction.
 Another article filled with employer branding stats says that 9 out of 10 candidates would apply for a job when the employer brand is actively maintained, and turnover can be reduced by 28% when companies invest in their brands.

 Following a rebrand, an internal brand launch sets the stage for increased pride, motivation and alignment.
 When employees understand your mission, vision and values, they’re more likely to reflect them consistently and accurately to the outside world.
 Even better than telling them about the new brand, providing them with the tools necessary to promote it (i.e. brand guidelines, collateral, swag, etc.), builds excitement and empowerment.